vladimir-vg/batiscaph/README.md

 UI ideas for this project could be found here: https://www.figma.com/file/Jz6rhLiGoFbRZOZnoeTBHIvj/Chertezh

+I want to work on this project full time, but unfontunatelly can't afford now.
+If you want to help to make it happen please support me at Patreon: https://www.patreon.com/VladimirVG

 # Old demo

 If you want to locally setup demo [that was described in my blog](http://vladimir-vg.me/erlang-shell-visualization-demo/), please check out [demo-07-2017](https://github.com/vladimir-vg/espace/tree/demo-07-2017) git tag.